 i.
 Utterly destroy: This Hebrew verb (heherim) is used seven times in this account.
 The idea of total, complete judgment is certainly stressed.

 i.
 Hundreds of years before, the LORD said He would bring this kind of judgment against Amalek: Then the LORD said to Moses, “Write this for a memorial in the book and recount it in the hearing of Joshua, that I will utterly blot out the remembrance of Amalek from under heaven.”
-And Moses built an altar and called its name, The-LORD-Is-My-Banner; for he said, “Because the LORD has sworn: the LORD will have war with Amalek from generation to generation.”
-(Exodus 17:14-16) Deuteronomy 25:17-19 repeats this idea.
+And Moses built an altar and called its name, The-LORD-Is-My-Banner; for he said, “Because the LORD has sworn: the LORD will have war with Amalek from generation to generation” (Exodus 17:14-16).
+Deuteronomy 25:17-19 repeats this idea.

 ii.
 The Amalekites committed a terrible sin against Israel.
 When the nation was weak and vulnerable the Amalekites attacked the weakest and most vulnerable of the nation (Deuteronomy 25:18).
 They did this for no reasons except violence and greed.
 God hates it when the strong take cruel advantage over the weak, especially when the weak are His people.

 iii.
 Though this happened more than 400 years before, God still held it against the Amalekites because time does not erase sin before God.
-Among men time should erase sin and the years should make us more forgiving to one another.
+Among men, time should erase sin and the years should make us more forgiving to one another.
 But before God, time cannot atone for sin.
 Only the blood of Jesus Christ can erase sin, not time.
-In fact, it was time that the Amalekites were mercifully given opportunity to repent and they did not repent.
+In fact, it was time that the Amalekites were mercifully given as an opportunity to repent and they did not repent.
 The hundreds of years of hardened unrepentant hearts made them guiltier, not less guilty.

 c.
-Now go and attack Amalek: God could have judged Amalek directly as He did against the cities of Sodom and Gomorrah.
+Now go and attack Amalek: God could have judged Amalek directly as He did the cities of Sodom and Gomorrah.
 But God had a special purpose in this for His special nation, Israel.
 He wanted it to be a test of obedience for Saul and all of Israel.
 Plus, since Amalek’s sin against Israel was a military attack, God wanted to make the judgment fit the sin.

 i.
 Would God call His people today to fight such a war of judgment?
 God has a completely different call for Christians under the New Covenant than He did for Israel under the Old Covenant (John 18:36).